Perhaps the most common question we receive from our government employee clients is: “What should I do with my TSP when I retire?”

 Depending on when you begin retirement, you can simply leave the money in the TSP let it continue to grow.
 If you do not need to access it yet, it might be wise to let it be.
 Similar to other retirement accounts, you will need to begin minimum withdrawals at age 72.
 This is called a Required Minimum Distribution (RMD).
 The amount of your RMD is a calculation based on account size and life expectancy.

-If you leave it in, the investment options are limited to funds elected by TSP money managers.
+If you leave your balance in the TSP, the investment options are limited to funds offered inside of the plan.

-4. Make a single withdraw / transfer the TSP to an IRA
+4. Make a single withdrawal / transfer the TSP to an IRA

 Think about those first three options again: If you begin regular withdrawals you are limited in your investment options.
 If you decide to annuitize your TSP, you are limited to the one annuity option offered.
 If you decide to leave it be and let it grow, you are limited in investment options and the person managing it is not fully aware of your financial goals.